 A 1031 Exchange Can Be Tricky

 While the general concept of a 1031 exchange is swapping one property for another, if you’re exchanging a depreciating property, it’s best to consult a tax professional as it could trigger a depreciation recapture which can result in financial complications to an otherwise seemingly straightforward 1031 exchange.
-The old rules under the 1031 code even allowed for the exchange of equipment, franchise licenses, and aircraft, but no more, so don’t take the advice of someone who’s gone down this avenue previously as the IRS rules changed in 2018.
+The old rules under the 1031 code even allowed for the exchange of equipment, franchise licenses, and aircraft, but no more, so don’t take the advice of someone who’s gone down this avenue previously as the IRS rules changed recently.
 And while planning in advance is the key to any successful 1031 exchange, there aren’t any guarantees that the IRS will approve each swap, nor that those tax laws won’t be changed or that the applicable IRS law(s) will apply to future cases.

 A Delayed 1031 Exchange